vjmakers/vjmakers.github.io/projects/index.md

 ### VJC Street View

-The students wondered if they could help the school reach out to more O Level students by displaying the beautiful VJC campus via 360 photos, using technology similar to Google Street View.
+We wanted to help the school reach out to more “O Level” students by [displaying the VJC campus via 360° photos](https://vjmakers.github.io/street-view/), using technology similar to Google Street View.

 ## 2016

 ### “AirQ” Detector: Haze Detection Device

+{% include youtube.html id="Y39W0nv2nSU" caption="A brief overview of the aims of our project and how we made our haze detection device." %}

 We noticed that the number of air quality monitoring stations in Singapore is limited to a few locations, and the air quality listed is an average value from various stations and only reported in an hourly basis.
 We attempted to provide data on-demand by creating and designing a portable, easy-to-use detector.
 In the process, we learnt about the use of microcontrollers and 3D printing.